rramesh2000/OAuthService/README.md

  ## OAuth Service

- This is an open source OAuth Service written in .Net Core
+ This is an open source light weight OAuth Service prototype code repository written in .Net Core.
+The aim of this project is to allow .Net developers and architects to use as a prototype for in house implementation of OAuth services.
+Contributions suggestions and ideas are all welcome please see contributions section to actively contribute.
- The OAuth design uses JWT style tokens to impliment OAuth flows.

  ## Architecture

  This .Net core service is built on clean architecture principles.